vouch-opensource/fugato/README.md

 generated.
 Instead of randomly generating commands, you can inspect the state and control which commands are available at each step.

-`:valid?` - A function that takes state and a command a determines whether a command should discard during shrinking (the process by which a minimal failing command sequence is discovered) During shrinking commands are dropped one by one.
+`:valid?` - A function that takes state and a command that determines whether a command should discard during shrinking (the process by which a minimal failing command sequence is discovered) During shrinking commands are dropped one by one.
 This function is used determine whether later commands are no longer valid if a prior